david68cu/python_cli_template_advanced/README.md

     -I use bandit frecuently that analyzes security errors [2.3] -I use pyflakes for Logical errors that Analyzes programs and detects various errors [2.2] -For complexity checker I use McCabe [2.1]

+## What is that README.rst and why it is added to this repo

+Python project could need a web documentation.
+Usually we use Sphinx .
+We are just  noticing where the Sphins Readme.rst file should go in the Python file structure

+## Continuos Integration

+TODO:

 ### References